Common Strippit

 Take It Off, And Throw It Away!

-15 -- Older Machines had the Air-Line Hoses go from the Brake Mac Valve, to nearest side air-port
+15 -- Older Machines Air Hoses go from Brake Mac Valve, to nearest side air-port of Brake, then

 --- Fit a 3/4" Short Pipe out of Brake Mac Valve